ElektraInitiative/libelektra/doc/BUILDSERVER.md

 It also contains the information on how to build the jobs in the form of a path that points to a Jenkinsfile containing more detailed instructions.
-The job also takes care of handling build artifacts that are archived and cleaning them out once the PR's are closed and a grace period has expired.
+The job also takes care of handling build artifacts that are archived and cleaning them out once the PRs are closed and a grace period has expired.

 Summarized libelektra's job purpose is to combine the where (our GIT repository), with a when (tracking changes via polling or webhooks)